-Lakanto and the keto diet are a match made in heaven.
-While trying to avoid carbohydrates on the keto diet, Lakanto can be the perfect substitute for sugar.
+Lakanto and keto diet are a match made in heaven.
+While trying to avoid carbohydrates on the keto diet, Lakanto can be the perfect sugar substitute.
 All the better to fix those sweet cravings!

 If you’re new to the keto diet, or the ketogenic diet, we have written about it in depth.
 The diet works in great combination with Intermittent Fasting.
 You can check out our research into both fasting and keto diet here.